simonsteer/i-gotta-go/README.md

-# React Redux Boilerplate
+# iGottaGo

-A personalized react-redux boilerplate for setting up new react-redux projects.
-Includes promise, thunk, and logger middleware.
-Subject to change in the future as my own workflow matures and becomes more defined.
+A web app that uses the refuge api to find the nearest public washrooms